 Mr Orchard gives another example that demonstrates how quickly the industry – and those working in it – can change.

-“People who thrive on challenges, on seeking answers to difficult questions and can come up with innovative ideas, can adapt to the change and disruption in the industry that will continue to happen.
-Being a lifelong learner will position professionals to take the best advantage of changes.
+“People who thrive on challenges can adapt to the change and disruption in the industry that will continue to happen.
+Being a lifelong learner will position professionals to take the best advantage of change.
 For example, 10 years ago digital SLR cameras started being able to shoot video.
-Overnight many commercial photographers were expected to be videographers, as well as take stills.
+Overnight, many commercial photographers were expected to be videographers, as well as take stills.
 Now, a photographer who doesn’t also know how to work remotely with drones is almost unheard of.
-Organisations, rightly, are now expecting you to have all that facility for image capture on hand.”
+Organisations are now expecting you to have all that facility for image capture on hand.”

 We’ll always need stories